douglasgscofield/yoruba/README.md

 : Add or replace read group information

 `duplicate` or `seda`
-: Mark and remove duplicate paired-end and single-end reads
+: Mark and remove duplicate paired-end and single-end reads, **under development**

 Yoruba uses the [BamTools][] C++ API for handling BAM files and [SimpleOpt][] for handling command-line options.